nookit-dev/bnkit/docs/readmes/HTMLODY-README.md

 ## Overview

-This guide provides a comprehensive walkthrough on how to leverage a JSON-like structure for building HTML websites using TypeScript and the `@bnk/core` library.
+This guide provides a comprehensive walkthrough on how to leverage a JSON-like structure for building HTML websites using TypeScript and the `Bun Nook Kit` library.
 This approach promotes a programmatic, reusable, and maintainable way of defining your website's structure, style, and content.

 ---